vmware/guest-introspection-nsx/README.md

   * Network connection monitoring (TCP and UDP)

 ### Dependencies
-Guest Introspection Daemon for VMware NSX requires libnetfilter_queue, libnetfilter_conntrack and netfilter kernel modules.
+Guest Introspection for VMware NSX requires libnetfilter_queue, libnetfilter_conntrack and netfilter kernel modules.

 ### Availabiltiy
-Guest Introspection Daemon for VMware NSX is available on the following Linux distributions and versions:
+Guest Introspection for VMware NSX is available on the following Linux distributions and versions:
  * Ubuntu 14.04 LTS 64-bit
  * RHEL 7 64-bit
  * SLES 12 SP2 64-bit

-### Build
+### Build & Run

 The following steps will work on most recent Linux distributions:

-* autoreconf -i
-* ./configure
 * make
 * sudo make install

+Use the following step to start daemon
+* /etc/init.d/vmw_conn_notifyd start

+To change  syslog logging level of this daemon, please update DEBUG_LEVEL in /etc/vmw_conn_notify/vmw_conn_notify.conf.
+The accepted value of the logging level is from 0 to 7.

 # Contributing